 Dental Care and Covid-19

-Information to prepare you for your next dental appointment
+Information to prepare yourself for your next dental appointment

 Situation on June 25, 2020: D+3 after reopening